metagentools/MetaCoAG/README.md

 optional arguments:
   -h, --help            show this help message and exit --assembler ASSEMBLER
                         name of the assembler used.
-(Supports SPAdes and Flye) --graph GRAPH         path to the assembly graph file --contigs CONTIGS     path to the contigs file --abundance ABUNDANCE
+(Supports SPAdes, MEGAHIT and Flye)
+  --contigs CONTIGS     path to the contigs file --abundance ABUNDANCE
                         path to the abundance file